SheepCreativeSoftware/mch-huelben-website/README.md

 The basic plan for this project:
 - Completely redesign the pages using Figma
 - Use node.js as a new server platform
-- Use express.js for routing pages and for creating and API to manipulate the content
+- Use express.js for routing pages and for creating and API to manage the content
+- The managment of the side should be done completlely on client side to have a well separated front- and back-end
 - Use ejs as a template engine for server to create the pages / maybe also usable on client side
 - Use MariaDB/MySQL (already available on the server)
 - Use MagicLink as a login system (easy solution, which should be a good choice for this type of site)